PauseAI/pauseai-website/src/posts/xrisk.md

 - **Sam Altman** (yes, the CEO of OpenAI who builds ChatGPT): ["Development of superhuman machine intelligence is probably the greatest threat to the continued existence of humanity."](https://blog.samaltman.com/machine-intelligence-part-1).
 - **Elon Musk**, co-founder of OpenAI, SpaceX and Tesla: ["AI has the potential of civilizational destruction"](https://www.inc.com/ben-sherry/elon-musk-ai-has-the-potential-of-civilizational-destruction.html)
 - **Bill Gates** (co-founder of Microsoft, which owns 50% of OpenAI) warned that ["AI could decide that humans are a threat"](https://www.denisonforum.org/daily-article/bill-gates-ai-humans-threat/).
-- **Jaan Tallinn** (lead investor of Antrhopic): ["I've not met anyone in AI labs who says the risk [from training a next-gen model] is less than 1% of blowing up the planet.
+- **Jaan Tallinn** (lead investor of Anthropic): ["I've not met anyone in AI labs who says the risk [from training a next-gen model] is less than 1% of blowing up the planet.
 It's important that people know lives are being risked."](https://twitter.com/liron/status/1656929936639430657)

 Virtually all AI labs and hundreds of AI scientists have [signed the following statement](https://www.safe.ai/statement-on-ai-risk) in May 2023: